zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-evaluation-client-server.md

 }
 ```

-Now configuration is added in the `DbContext.OnConfiguring` to throw an exception.
+New configuration is added in the `DbContext.OnConfiguring` to throw an exception.
 If a poorly performing query is found, it will throw the following exception with a warning.

 <img src="https://raw.githubusercontent.com/zzzprojects/EntityFrameworkCore/master/docs/images/evaluation-client-server.png" alt="Evaluation client server">